justirma/remotenewbie/content/post/founders-here-is-how-to-handle-the-surge-of-remote-work.md.md

 These 3 suggestions are suggestions.
 But those that commit to doing all three, starting right now are way ahead of the game.

-If you have any specific questions on stomping on kicking off your first remote team, reach out!
+Thanks for reading!
+If you have a few seconds would love for you to check out [Meet Cafecito](https://meetcafecito.com).
+I'm on a mission to support remote workers in squashing isolation by introducing and connecting local remote workers to each other.
+Any feedback or questions?
+Reach out!

 Make sure to keep up with my blogs, courses, and free webinars by subscribing to [my weekly newsletter.](https://theremotenewbie.substack.com)